 So, in addition to the nootropics mentioned above, the following nootropics will also help you with a better meditation experience.

 CDP-Choline (Citicoline) – helps in neuron repair and brain cell signaling, enhances the release of acetylcholine, dopamine, norepinephrine and serotonin.
 It provides the choline needed for the synthesis of acetylcholine in your brain.
-And increases ATP which is the fuel used to power mitochondria in brain cells.
+And increases ATP which is the fuel created in your mitochondria which provide cellular energy.

 Lithium Orotate – this mineral upregulates BDNF, NGF and neurotrophin-3 needed for neurogenesis (gray matter).
 And stimulates the proliferation of stem cells in the brain which also assists in neurogenesis.